orgmir/luisramos.dev/src/content/2020-09-11-releasing-OSS-sonatype-nexus.md

 tags: ['Android', 'Mobile', 'snapshot', 'kroclin', 'JIRA', 'Sonatype', 'Nexus']
 ---

 Publishing a library you develop is a journey on its own.
-It can be overwhelming, specialy if you are targeting Android.
+It can be overwhelming, especially if you are targeting Android.
 There is a lot of documentation out here, but I could not find one that would go end to end with it.
 So I wrote this post!

 This came about because I released my first open source library: [Kroclin]!
 It is a snapshot testing library written in Kotlin, to help out writing less code in your tests.
 Check it out and give it a star if would like.
 Now, let me tell you about the journey to release it!